JudeWillmer/Microsoft-365-Lab/README.md

 ## Objective

 Perform common Microsoft 365 mailbox administration tasks using the Microsoft 365 Admin Center and Microsoft Outlook.
-Configure mailbox permissions, manage delegated access, connect shared mailboxes in Outlook, and remove mailbox access when no longer required.
+Learn how to configure mailbox permissions, manage delegated mailbox access, connect shared mailboxes, and access another user's mailbox as part of day-to-day Microsoft 365 administration.

 ---

-## 4A – Configure Mailbox Permissions

-### Scenario 1 – Review Mailbox Permission Options
+## Scenario 1 – Review Mailbox Permission Options

-**Purpose**
+### Purpose

-Review mailbox permission options available for a Microsoft 365 user mailbox, including Read and manage, Send as, and Send on behalf permissions.
+Review the mailbox permission options available for a Microsoft 365 user, including Full Access (Read and manage), Send As, and Send on behalf permissions.

-**Location**
+### Location

 Microsoft 365 Admin Center → Users → Active Users → Select User → Mail

-**Result**
+### Result

 Successfully reviewed the mailbox permission options available for the selected user account and identified where delegated mailbox access can be configured.

-**Screenshot**
+### Screenshot

 *Insert screenshot here.*

 ---

-### Scenario 2 – Configure Read and Manage Permissions
+## Scenario 2 – Configure Read and Manage Permissions

-**Purpose**
+### Purpose

-Grant another user permission to open, read, and manage a mailbox using Read and manage permissions.
+Grant another user Full Access (Read and manage) permissions so they can open and manage another user's mailbox.

-**Location**
+### Location

 Microsoft 365 Admin Center → Users → Active Users → Select User → Mail → Read and manage permissions

-**Result**
+### Result

-Successfully reviewed and configured Read and manage mailbox permissions for delegated mailbox access.
+Successfully reviewed and configured mailbox permissions, allowing delegated access to another user's mailbox.

-**Screenshot**
+### Screenshot

 *Insert screenshot here.*

 ---

-## 4B – Connect and Manage Shared Mailboxes in Outlook

-### Scenario 1 – Add or Remove a Shared Mailbox in Outlook
+## Scenario 3 – Add or Remove a Shared Mailbox in Outlook

-**Purpose**
+### Purpose

-Add a shared mailbox to Outlook so the delegated user can access it, and identify where the mailbox can be removed when access is no longer required.
+Connect a shared mailbox to Outlook and identify where it can be removed when access is no longer required or for troubleshooting purposes.

-**Location**
+### Location

 Outlook → File → Account Settings → Account Settings → Data Files → Settings → Advanced

-**Result**
+### Result

-Successfully identified where shared mailboxes can be added or removed from the Outlook desktop client.
+Successfully identified the location used to add and remove shared mailboxes within the Outlook desktop client.

-**Screenshot**
+### Screenshot

 *Insert screenshot here.*

 ---

-### Scenario 2 – Open Another User's Folder
+## Scenario 4 – Open Another User's Folder

-**Purpose**
+### Purpose

 Open another user's mailbox folder in Outlook using delegated mailbox permissions.

-**Location**
+### Location

 Outlook → File → Open & Export → Other User's Folder

-**Result**
+### Result

-Successfully identified the Outlook option used to open another user's mailbox folder when delegated permissions have been granted.
+Successfully accessed the option used to open another user's mailbox folder after delegated permissions had been assigned.

-**Screenshot**
+### Screenshot

 *Insert screenshot here.*